kathleenlma/kathleenlma.github.io/_projects/050misc.md

 info: "visual design"
 ---

-Miscellaneous personal and commissioned projects.
+Miscellaneous projects.

 ![Tigertones](/img/misc/eclub.png)

-Print posters for the Princeton Entrepreneurship Club *(Note: The New York Tiger Trek poster was a collaboration with [Sarah Wang](http://sarahwangart.tumblr.com)).*
+Print posters for the Princeton Entrepreneurship Club *(The New York Tiger Trek poster was a collaboration with [Sarah Wang](http://sarahwangart.tumblr.com)).*

 ![Tigertones](/img/misc/prerade.png)
 Apparel design for the 2016 Princeton Prerade.